 The credentials: amazing artisan bread, brownies and the world’s hippest, tattooed baker.

-Lion’s Head Bar
+Lion’s Head Bar (now closed)

 The credentials: more craft beer, and it’s almost impossible to find, thanks to the understated signage.

 The credentials: partly to blame for the hipster movement in Cape Town, this market was championing artisan food way back in ’06.